 Stabilize your RV using leveling blocks

-Leveling blocks are those brightly-colored Lego-looking, plastic leveling blocks that you see under everyone’s leveling jack pads and tires.
+Leveling blocks are those brightly-colored Lego type blocks that you see under other RV’s leveling jack pads and/or their RV’s tires.
 They are designed to allow stacking without them slipping off of each other.

-There may be times where your RV may be parked on a steeper slope which exceeds your leveling jack’s range.
+There may be times where your RV may be parked on a steeper incline which exceeds your leveling jack’s range.
 Leveling blocks can add necessary height to your jacks.

 If that happens, you may need to put them under your tires as well.
 Point being, all of your tires should always be touching the ground or something solid underneath them such as the leveling blocks.

 Sometimes, auto leveling systems and stabilizers may lift one or more tires off the ground.
 This puts added stress by concentrating all of the weight of your RV onto your leveling jacks.
-This is not good for your RV’s frame, walls, windows and doors.
+This is not good for your RV’s frame; albeit walls, windows and doors.

-So, to avoid that, it’s necessary to place leveling blocks under your tires to provide extra stability and help balance the weight of your RV.
+So, to avoid that, it’s necessary to place leveling blocks under your tires to provide extra stability and help counter-balance the weight of your RV.

 That said, when we owned our fifth wheel(s), Dan made a set of six leveling blocks using 2″x8″x12″ pressure-treated wood and decking screws.
-He made handles by attaching rope loops with heavy duty staples.
+He attached rope loops to use as handles for easy grabbing and positioning.

 How we used our leveling blocks was simple.
 Once we positioned our fifth wheel into our campsite, we would first, place one leveling block under each of our forward landing gears (front two leveling jacks).